2U Inc. (TWOU) Shares Decline Despite Market Challenges

 Analysts’ Opinion of TWOU

-Many brokerage firms have already submitted their reports for TWOU stocks, with Credit Suisse repeating the rating for TWOU by listing it as a “Neutral.”
-The predicted price for TWOU in the upcoming period, according to Credit Suisse is $8 based on the research report published on November 22nd of the previous year 2022.
+Many brokerage firms have already submitted their reports for TWOU stocks, with Cantor Fitzgerald repeating the rating for TWOU by listing it as a “Overweight.”
+The predicted price for TWOU in the upcoming period, according to Cantor Fitzgerald is $7.40 based on the research report published on April 27th of the current year 2023.

-Piper Sandler, on the other hand, stated in their research note that they expect to see TWOU reach a price target of $7, previously predicting the price at $8.
-The rating they have provided for TWOU stocks is “Neutral” according to the report published on November 08th, 2022.
+Credit Suisse, on the other hand, stated in their research note that they expect to see TWOU reach a price target of $8.
+The rating they have provided for TWOU stocks is “Neutral” according to the report published on November 22nd, 2022.

-Macquarie gave a rating of “Neutral” to TWOU, setting the target price at $11 in the report published on July 25th of the previous year.
+Piper Sandler gave a rating of “Neutral” to TWOU, setting the target price at $7 in the report published on November 08th of the previous year.

 Stock Fundamentals for TWOU